 How long does TMJ treatment take?

-Average treatment for TMJ lasts between 1-3 years.
+An average TMJ treatment lasts between 1-3 years.
 Treatment includes massaging and stretching of the jaw and neck.
 It takes time to see the results from treatment, but you will feel the difference.

 Is ice or heat better for TMJ?